UBC-Solar/sunlink/README.md

-# UBC Solar's Telemetry System
+# UBC Solar's Sunlink

-The goal of UBC Solar's telemetry system is to extract, store, and visualize data produced by our solar cars in real-time.
+Sunlink is UBC Solar's radio and cellular-based telemetry system.
+It allows us to process, store, and visualize data produced by our solar cars in real-time.

 Collecting and visualizing this data is useful since it allows for: